This post reports how people try staying sane at home in Interior Alaska during the COVID-19 lock down.

 Many sourdoughs live in Alaska because they love the loneliness, the wide space, the sparse population.
 They are self-entertaining.
 Kids get trained in the arts, music, theater and dance at young age.
 There are many hobby artists who occupy themselves with activities ranging from painting to sculpture, sewing, needle work and metal work.
-There are also many musicians, dancers, singers and actors.
-There are also many authors.
+Many Interior Alaskans are musicians, dancers, singers and actors.
+In Interior Alaska, you also find many authors.
 I am one of them.

 Many people also have very large movie collections or are members of movie renting clubs.
 Depending on their subscription, they get a couple of new movies every week or months by mail.
 Others have subscriptions to more than 200 TV programs!

 Cooking, baking, and beer brewing are also often used to keep yourself busy when it’s freaking cold outside.

 As you can tell from the outfit photos, we are still allowed to be outside, but have to stay apart from everyone who doesn’t belong to our household.
 Thus, you can jog alone.
 When another jogger crosses your path there is still the street between you and them.
 You still can mush your dogs, when you stay away from other mushers and do not mush into other communities.
 You still can use the ski trails.

 No sunlight is a big issue especially in the Yukon Flats where there is no daylight for several weeks.
 The body needs sunlight to produce vitamin D. To fight depressions longtime residents use so called happy lights.
 These lamps emit radiation similar to the natural solar spectrum.
 Also, many of them take vitamin D from fall to spring.
 In the Fairbanks area, tanning studios are well visited.
 However, they are closed now.

 You can find 23 ideas what to do when being bored at home in the post at the link.

 What Interior Alaskans Wear at Home at 40 Below